Whitchurch-Stouffville: Festivals and fairs

 The Stouffville Strawberry Festival is a traditional community fair on the Canada Day weekend, which celebrates Stouffville's agricultural heritage.

-The annual Stouffville Country Ribfest is held by the Town of Whitchurch-Stouffville every August in Memorial Park.
-This event features ribbers, merchants, food vendors, a midway and more and attracts over 20 000 visitors a year.
-The Town also holds two Food Truck Frenzy events, Art in the Park, six outdoor movie screenings, Victoria Day Fireworks, Snowflakes & Starlight Winterfest and the Whitchurch-Stouffville Santa Claus Parade.
+The annual Stouffville Country Ribfest is held by the Town of Whitchurch-Stouffville every August in Memorial Park and is the largest event of the year.
+This event features ribbers, merchants, food vendors, a midway and more and attracts over 40 000 visitors a year.
+The Town also holds various other events including (but not limited to) Victoria Day Fireworks, Symphony Under the Stars and the Stouffville Santa Claus Parade.

 The Markham Fair is hosted by the Markham and East York Agricultural Society, and supported by both the City of Markham and the Town of Whitchurch–Stouffville (Stouffville south of Main Street was part of Markham Township prior to 1971).
 The Markham Fair dates back to 1844 and is one of Canada's oldest and largest fairs, hosting upwards of 80,000 visitors.
 The fair is held on the weekend before Thanksgiving.
 It is held at the Markham fairgrounds, directly south of the Stouffville town border.

 Bruce's Mill Conservation Area hosts an annual Sugarbush Maple Syrup Festival over four weeks in March and April.

 In February the Musselman Lake community hosts an annual Winter Carnival at Cedar Beach.

 York Region's Spring Forest Festival is held annually during Earth Week (April) in the York Regional Forest, Eldred King Tract, Highway 48 (just south of Vivian Road).

 The annual Wine and Food Festival (June) is organized by the Ballantrae Golf and Country Club.

 On the third Saturday of September, Stouffville's Willowgrove Farm hosts the annual GTA Toronto Mennonite Festival and Quilt Auction.